 - a company who wants to sell books to their customers

-- authors who run courses
+- authors who run courses or workshops

 - family members creating family history books